LionGateOS/LionGateTravels/README.txt

-LionGate Travels v49 — Digital ID Readiness Scaffold
+LionGate Travels v50 — Digital ID Intake Stub

-Adds a scaffold to accept and classify future government/wallet digital IDs (VC / mDL).
+Adds a central intake stub to accept digital ID wallet payloads in the future.
 TEST MODE ONLY.
 No UI changes.